Laurens-HanzeLink/whis/book/src/part3-core-easy/ch09-configuration.md

 **Reading this**:
 - User prefers OpenAI for transcription
 - Has API keys for OpenAI and Groq
-- Uses OpenAI for polishing transcripts
+- Uses OpenAI for post-processing transcripts
 - Language hint: English (`"en"`)
-- Ollama configured for local LLM polishing
+- Ollama configured for local LLM post-processing
 - No local whisper model configured (using cloud)
 - Active preset: `ai-prompt` (for AI assistant prompts)
 - Clipboard method: auto-detected